The Classification of Two-Dimensional Extended Topological Field Theories: The Hypotheses of Baez and Dolan

 Recently there has been substantial progress towards these results due to work of Hopkins and Lurie.
 In \cite{Lurie09}, Lurie outlines a sophisticated program which reformulates and proves the Baez-Dolan Cobordism Hypothesis.
 Both the proof sketch and the reformulation of the Cobordism Hypothesis use the language of $(\infty, n)$-categories in an essential way.
 In particular they exploit the relationship between $\infty$-categories and homotopy theory to great advantage.
 Their solution is consequently cast in the same language.

-The most substantial published work on the cobordism hypothesis is due to Baez and Langford \cite{BL03}.
+Other previous work on the cobordism hypothesis includes the work of Baez and Langford \cite{BL03}.
 Building on the work of Carter-Reiger-Saito \cite{CRS97}, Baez and Langford describe generators and relations for a strictified version of the bicategory of unoriented 0-, 1-, and 2-manifolds embedded in $\R^4$ (taken up to isotopy).
 They also describe a particular kind of duality, which they call {\em unframed duality} and show that this 2-category is, in a particular sense, the free braided monoidal 2-category with (unframed) duality generated by a single object.
 This is similar in spirit to what is proven here.